Trolliverpust/Covid19_Germany_RKI_Telegrambot/README.md

 ## Requirements for broadcasting to a Telegram Channel
 - Admin access to Telegram Channel
 - Knowledge about Telegram Channel ID
-- Bot in Telegram Channel with admin acces&rarr;s
+- Bot in Telegram Channel with admin access

 ## Requirements for voice output
 - Audio output hardware ready to go